Data-Wise/canvas-qti-converter/docs/emulator.md

     Always run the emulator before uploading to Canvas to catch issues early.

 !!! tip "R/Python Figures"
-    Generate all figures with Quarto/RMarkdown *before* running the converter.
+    Generate all figures with Quarto/RMarkdown *before* running Examify.

 ---